Under pressure from media organisations WADA softens restrictive conditions for journalists

-To make matters worse, WADA has launched an attempt to curb journalists and prevent critical reporting from Lausanne in the week before its annual meeting.
-Accredited journalists were supposed to sign a two-and-a-half-page long gag contract as a condition for admission.
+As if the problems triggered by this were not enough, WADA has launched an attempt to patronise journalists and prevent critical reporting from Lausanne in the coming week before its annual meeting.
+Accredited journalists were supposed to sign a two-and-a-half-page long “Terms and Conditions” contract as a condition for admission.
+Under pressure from journalists' associations, WADA backtracked on Saturday, amending the contract for the symposium in Lausanne and deleting all particularly controversial passages.

-International journalist organisations are officially complaining.
-The list of conditions is "unacceptable", wrote the president of the World Association of Sports Journalists (AIPS), Gianni Merlo from Italy, in a protest note to WADA director general Olivier Niggli, a copy of which was sent to the ARD doping editorial team.
-He feels "reminded of the dark times of censorship".
-Merlo warned: "I urge you to revise the accreditation requirements and respect our work, because the barrier you are trying to impose on us is contrary to the freedom of the press and can be misunderstood as an attempt to conceal something".
+International journalists‘ organisations had officially complained about the patronising approach.
+The list of conditions was "unacceptable", wrote the president of the World Association of Sports Journalists (AIPS), Gianni Merlo from Italy, in a protest note to WADA director general Olivier Niggli, which was submitted to the ARD doping editorial team.
+He felt "reminded of the dark days of censorship".
+Merlo warned: "I urge you to revise the accreditation requirements and respect our work, because the barrier you want to impose on us is contrary to the freedom of the press and can be misunderstood as an attempt to hide something."

 "WADA is copying larger sports organisations"

-Merlo also told the ARD doping editorial team: "We have to protest against this and defend ourselves against this kind of situation.
+Merlo told ARD doping editor: "We have to protest against this and defend ourselves against this kind of situation.
 It is completely unacceptable.
 The bad example set by other international federations or larger sports organisations has created the possibility for WADA to behave in this way.
-It is simply the consequence of a world that is trying to prevent us from doing our work.
-WADA is copying the situation that exists in many international federations, which are always trying to restrict media access to many events."
+This is just the consequence of a world that is trying to prevent us from doing our work.
+WADA is copying the situation that exists in many international federations, which are always trying to restrict journalistic access to many events."

 The German Sports Journalists' Association (VDS) has also written a letter of complaint to WADA.
 In it, its president, André Keil, wrote: "The attempt to influence reporting in advance is unacceptable.
-The conditions you are dictating to media representatives contradict the basic principles of freedom of expression and freedom of the press.
+The conditions that you are dictating to the media representatives contradict the basic principles of freedom of speech and freedom of the press.
 We strongly condemn the threatened restrictions on reporting."
+The VDS has since also received written confirmation from WADA that the restrictions in question have been removed.

 Reuters news agency last year removed articles perceived as being supportive of WADA after admitting that one of its journalists had arranged for the organisation’s head of media relations James Fitzgerald - the man responsible for sending out the latest “terms and conditions” - to attend the Masters golf tournament at Augusta as an accredited journalist.